chrisinmtown/ask-mr-protocol/ask-mr-protocol-nr-5.md

 conclusion of the Babel Project, a need was felt to formalize certain types of communication.
 To this end, protocols were developed.
-In the beginning, these served to allow diplomats from various countries to carry on relations between said countries without coming to blows ova- the conference table.
+In the beginning, these served to allow diplomats from various countries to carry on relations between said countries without coming to blows over the conference table.
 A protocol was merely an extremely complex and codified body of convention governing speech and behavior which served to allow predictability, on the grounds that unpleasant surprises have